 Now, I have the confidence and freedom to blaze a new trail.

-In 2017, I founded an executive recruiting and talent consulting agency, Hire For Hope.
+In 2017, I founded an executive recruiting and talent consulting agency, now called W Talent Solutions.
 My firm donates 10% of its profit to West Michigan-based domestic violence agencies to support the same programs that have forever changed my life's trajectory.
 My hope is that I can help make change possible for women who are experiencing domestic violence and serve as an example of someone who was able to come out of it on the other side.

 I am not alone in this journey.
 One in four women have experienced domestic violence, according to the National Coalition Against Domestic Violence.
 Domestic violence doesn't need to be a taboo topic.
 The statistics prove that we all likely know someone experiencing domestic violence, and there are ways to make a difference by understanding the warning signs and being a resource to those in need.